juagargi/scion/tools/hummbwtester/README.md

 - `server`: the server's `isd_as`, tester `host`, and UDP `port`.
 - `hummingbird_clients`: zero or more Hummingbird client endpoint objects.
 - `best_effort_clients`: zero or more best-effort client endpoint objects.
-- `router`: experiment-only `send_buffer_size` and `batch_size` settings written to every generated BR TOML before startup. `batch_size` must currently be `1` so a temporary socket `EAGAIN` cannot appear as a partial batch.
+- `router`: experiment-only socket and queue settings written to every generated BR TOML before
+  startup: `send_buffer_size`, `ingress_batch_size`, `egress_batch_size`, and
+  `egress_queue_size`.
 - `tc`: TBF `rate`, `burst`, and explicit queue `limit` values passed to `tc`.

 Linux doubles the requested `SO_SNDBUF` internally.
 The sample requests a 16 KiB send buffer and uses a deliberately larger 256 KiB TBF limit, so socket-memory backpressure should stop the BR writer before TBF tail-drop.
 If either value changes, retain that relationship and confirm after the experiment that the TBF drop count is zero.
-A small send buffer and `batch_size = 1` also bound the already-dequeued best-effort traffic that can delay newly arrived priority packets.
+Its ingress batch of 64 avoids the receive-side cost of one-packet batches, while its one-packet egress batch and queues of 64 bound the best-effort traffic already dequeued ahead of newly arrived priority packets.

 Every client requires these fields: